HarshKapadia2/git_basics/README.md

 ![Picture showing working of git commit](https://miro.medium.com/max/803/1*EeAyiw_zUGDWZjTCe9z6ag.jpeg)

 - `git commit`
+   - A commit is simply a checkpoint telling git to track all changes that have occurred up to this point using our last commit as a comparison.
    - **Always pull before committing/pushing.**
    - Commit _related_ changes.
    - Commit changes frequently.